triaxtec/fastapi-serverless-cookiecutter/docs/README.md

  instead as not everything here is in standard Markdown.

 !!!warning
-    While this cookiecutter is functional as-is, there are two important issues right now you need to be aware of.

-    1. Generated projects will make use of "triax-flex-config" which Triax intends to open source but has not done yet.
-    This means generated projects won't work unless you remove it.
-    2. The documentation for this project is **far from complete**.
+    While this cookiecutter is functional as-is, the documentation for this project is **far from complete**.

 For generating FastAPI projects to be hosted on AWS Lambda using the Serverless framework.
 Includes everything that Triax uses for its internal projects like: